Rib vault: Function

 The development of the rib vault was the result of the search for greater height and more light in the naves of cathedrals.
 In Romanesque cathedrals, the nave was typically covered by a series of groin vaults, which were formed by the intersection of two barrel vaults.
 The vaults pressed down directly onto the walls.
 The groin vaults were bombée, or roughly dome-shaped.
 To support the weight of the vaults, the walls had to be particularly thick, and windows were absent or very small.
 This problem was resolved in the early 11th century by the introduction of the Gothic rib vault.

 Rib vaults are reinforced by a network of thin stone ribs (ogives).
 In the first six-part vaults, the vault was supported by two diagonal crossing ribs, plus an intermediate rib, which together divided the vault into six sections.
 The diagonal ribs were in the form of semicircular arches, which raised the centre of the vault above the level of the transverse arches and wall ribs, and gave it the appearance of a small dome.
 (This kind of vault can be seen in the nave of Sant' Ambrogio, Milan).
-In some new churches, the architects dealt with the problem by raising the upper part of their arches was raised.
+In some new churches, the architects dealt with the problem by raising the upper part of their arches.
 This was tried in some of the earliest Gothic churches, notably the Abbaye-aux-Hommes and the Abbey of Lessay in Normandy.

 The problem was ultimately solved by the introduction of the pointed arch for the transverse and dividing ribs of the vault.
 The pointed arch had long been known and employed, on account of its much greater strength and of the lessened thrust it exerted on the walls.
 When employed for the ribs of a vault, however narrow or wide the span might be, by adopting a pointed arch, its summit could be made to match the height of the diagonal ribs.
 The ribs carried the weight of the vault outwards and downwards.
 The ribs were bundled into columns, each combining four ribs, which descended the walls to the arcades on piers on the ground floor.
 Outside, the walls were given greater strength by the addition of heavy stone buttresses.
 The strength of rib vaults made it possible to have thinner walls, which in turn made it possible to have larger windows on the upper levels, filling the nave with light.
 They eventually made possible the enormous rose windows of Gothic cathedrals.